CherokeeLanguage/cherokee-audio-data/README.md

 Audio data made public.
 See individual license files supplied with each dataset.

-If a particular dataset does not have an accompanying license - assume "Create Commons Attribution Required - no other requirements"
+If a particular dataset does not have an accompanying license - assume "Creative Commons Attribution Required - no other requirements"